Lufter/Lufter.github.io/_pages/about.md

 My research interest is quantum computing/information and machine learning, including quantum walk, quantum machine/systems, large scale image regression ,and adversarial model for material microstructural design.

+Most of my projects are computer simulating physics.
+But, also open to investigate real phyisical experiments in quantum science.